01-edu/public/subjects/localhost/README.md

 - Create and provide during the audit tests for as many cases as you can (redirections, bad configuration files, static and dynamic pages, default error pages and so on).
 - You can use the language you prefer to write tests, as long as they are exhaustive and the auditor can check their behavior.
 - Test possible memory leaks before to submit the project.
-- The server should never crash.
+- Once again, the server should never crash and never leak memory.

 ### Bonus
 - Handle at least one more `CGI`.